rackerlabs/technical-blog/_posts/2013-07-29-openstack-marconi-api.markdown

 ## Python Way

-Curl provides a convenient way to test Marconi RESTful interface, but it likely does not provide the tool to develop an application.
+Curl provides a convenient way to test the Marconi RESTful interface, but it does not provide the tool to develop an application.
 Now, let’s see how these requests would be used in an application written in Python.

 Most applications will have a logic similar to this: